 - They speak Icelandic.
 I was told they spoke English and hats off to them they do speak fluent English – but they are not English and so it is not their first choice of language.
 If ever there was a time to learn a new language but you were worried about needing help then this would be the time.

-- Think recycling is important.
+- They think recycling is important.
 They care about where they live and take the very best care of it; that is why they minimise waste.

 - They do not sell alcohol in supermarkets.